thierry-tct/KLEE-SEMu/README.md

 ```

 ### D. Examples
-Assuming that we have a program named `example.c` and that was compiled into LLVM bitcode to produce `example.bc` file.
+Assuming that we have a program named `example.c` and that was compiled into LLVM bitcode to produce `example.bc` file (using the command `clang -g -c -emit-llvm example.c -o example.bc`).
 Then [Mart](https://github.com/thierry-tct/mart) was used to generate the meta mutant file for SEMu, named `example.MetaMu.bc`.
 Following are example of commands.

 #### 1. Without using seeds